-All windows are opened by rotating the two catches 90° to release from the locking plate, the window will then hinge outwards on the top hinge.
+Top hung windows are opened by rotating the two catches 90o to release from the locking plate, the window will then hinge outwards on the top hinge.
 The window can be held in the open position by means of the locking collar on the telescopic arm.
+Sliding windows are opened by releasing the retaining catch and sliding the window in its track.